fredlarkins/monitor-top-urls/README.md

 ```

 The password will be saved securely in the system keyring service and will not be exposed in your code.

+You will also be given a Google login URL - follow this from your terminal ang log in to the account associated with Google Search Console.
+You'll only have to do this the first time.